-As part of the Lumberton Trading Company‘s limited edition subscription series (others in the set include Glass Out – with vox from the late Jhonn Balance; the ever-crackly Main; Brian Conniffe, Human Greed and Jean-Hervé Péron plus guests) of 12″ singles, Cindytalk – (AKA Gordon Sharp) teams up with Phillipe Petit for a double-A side mini-album.
+As part of the Lumberton Trading Company‘s limited edition subscription series (others in the set include Glass Out – with vox from the late Jhonn Balance; the ever-crackly Main; Brian Conniffe; Human Greed;and Jean-Hervé Péron plus guests) of 12″ singles, Cindytalk – (AKA Gordon Sharp) teams up with Philippe Petit for a double-A side mini-album.

-Continue reading Cindytalk & Phillipe Petit – A Question of Re-Entry [...]
+Continue reading Cindytalk & Philippe Petit – A Question of Re-Entry […]

 Organic grinding.
 The music humming inside the skulls of cannibals as they try to decide which would go better with their longpig; rosemary or thyme?
 Are chives too much?
 Too little?
 What would Michel Roux Jr. suggest?
 They’d hardly want to spoil the meat with excess seasoning, or overpower the flavour with some badly chosen shallots or unnecessary garnishes.
 Here, we are treated to imaginary soundtracks to imaginary places.
 Brian Pyle (who was in… etc etc) coming up trumpeting; weaving processed, processional sounds into the mix; keeping things flowing.